lschiavini/lschiavini/README.md

 -->

 </style>
-<h1 style="font-size: 80px;
-  color: #fff;
-  text-align: center;
-  -webkit-animation: glow 1s ease-in-out infinite alternate;
-  -moz-animation: glow 1s ease-in-out infinite alternate;
-  animation: glow 1s ease-in-out infinite alternate;">I am Lucas Schiavini and I'm in love with Synthwave and Neon style art.</h1>
+<h1 data-text="black mirror">I am Lucas Schiavini and I'm in love with Synthwave and Neon style art.</h1>
 <!--# :wave:  I am Lucas Schiavini and I'm in love with Synthwave and Neon style art.-->

 <a>